 Health is a multi-faceted concept.
 Imagine a wheel that includes various pieces.
 Each of those pieces represents a facet of one’s overall health – physical, mental, relational, vocational, emotional, spiritual, etc. Remove one of the pieces and that wheel is going to be off-balance, it’s not going to function very well when it tries to roll.

-Each person’s vision of well-being and access to fulfill that vision varies as well.
-Our goals in each area of health differ, which means our focus also differs from others’.
+Each person’s vision of well-being varies, as does their access to the means to be able to fulfill that vision..
+Our goals in each area of health differ, which means our focus also differs from the goals of others.
 Some folks have access to farm-fresh produce or individual spiritual mentors or strong bonds of emotional support or pain-free, mobile bodies, while others do not.

 Health is not one-size-fits-all.